priteshrnandgaonkar/react-native-call-detection/README.md

 	}
 	else if (event === 'Incoming') {
 	// Do something call got incoming
-	// This clause will only be executed for iOS

 	}
 	else if (event === 'Dialing') {
 	// Do something call got dialing